| Goign to

 Develop

-include: Can you give me some examples of what
+might include: Can you give me some examples

-kinds of roles Nurses (or other employees as
+of what kind of roles Nurses (or other employees

-appropriate for the position you apply) have at
+as appropriate for the position you apply) have

 invited for a second-round, this will allow you

-e-mail for that.
-It does not have to be
+not use an e-mail for that.
+It does not have to

-handwritten, but receiving any thank you note can
+be handwritten, but receiving any thank you note

-be a breath of fresh air.
-Dont use
+can be a breath of fresh air.
+Dont

 After